 Cairn Terrier

-They are usually known for their seriousness.
-They are loyal and intelligent and seem to be always focused on what they do.
-They are excellent workers, guardians and companion dogs.
-With a good education and dedication they can socialize quite easily with other dogs.
+Cairn Terriers are known for their serious demeanor.
+Loyal and intelligent, they always seem focused on the task at hand.
+They excel as workers, guardians, and companion dogs.
+With proper training and dedication, they socialize easily with other dogs.

 Yorkshire Terrier

-Originally from Scotland, and being better known than our previous friend.
-The Yorkshire is a small breed that has long hairs arranged in layers.
-This can be noticed with the variation of color in their coat.
-You can leave their coat long as they normally have it, but this in turn would take a routine of hygiene and constant combing to avoid tangling and odor.
-So, like the previous breeds.
-Some owners choose to cut his coat.
+Originally from Scotland and far more famous than our previous friend, the Yorkshire Terrier is a small breed with long hair arranged in beautiful layers – noticeable through the color variations in their coat.
+You can leave their coat long as nature intended, but this requires constant hygiene and combing routines to prevent tangling and odor.
+Like previous breeds, some owners opt for shorter cuts.

 Bichon Frise

-Originally from Europe, the Bichon Frise is a breed descended from several crosses to make it an excellent companion animal.
-Small, neat and cheerful.
-Its thick, fluffy coat prevents it from shedding.
-However, like other breeds.
-It requires extensive care.
-Daily brushing and even a monthly grooming at a dog groomer.
-Usually owners to avoid this type of tasks choose to cut their coat to close to the body.
+Originally from Europe, the Bichon Frise descended from several crosses designed to create an excellent companion animal.
+Small, neat, and cheerful, their thick, fluffy coat prevents shedding.
+However, like other breeds, they require extensive care – daily brushing and monthly professional grooming.
+To avoid these demanding tasks, some owners cut their coat close to the body.

-They are characterized by their joy and great energy.
-They are excellent playmates because they are so active and full of life.
-With good training they can also make good guard dogs.
-They are extremely intelligent and charismatic so they quickly get along well with other animals and dogs.
+Bichon Frises are characterized by their joy and tremendous energy.
+They make excellent playmates due to their active, lively nature.
+With proper training, they can also serve as good watchdogs.
+Extremely intelligent and charismatic, they quickly bond with other animals and dogs.

 Maltese